lino-framework/book/docs/dev/projects.rst

 What is a project?
 ==================

-As a Lino developer you will notice that we use the word **project** for quite a lot of things.
-But they all have one thing in common: each project is a directory on your file system.
+You will notice that we use the word **project** for quite a lot of things.
+But for Lino developers they all have one thing in common: each project is a directory on your file system.
+You "activate" a project by opening a terminal and changing to its directory.
+That's all.
+Almost all.
+Read on.

 There are different types of "projects".
 You don't want to have them all under a single top-level directory.
 You will have different